metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-Credential.md

 https://stackoverflow.com/a/15644447/45375

 Modifications by metablaster:

-February 2022:
+- February 2022:

-Added SuppressMessageAttribute to suppress PSUseCompatibleType warning Adapted code and comment formating and variable casing to be in line with the rest of code in repository Added OutputType attribute and additional links
+  - Added SuppressMessageAttribute to suppress PSUseCompatibleType warning
+  - Adapted code and comment formating and variable casing to be in line with the rest of code in repository
+  - Added OutputType attribute and additional links
+  - Renamed function from Test-WindowsCredential to Test-Credential
+  - Removed code for script invocation

+- December 2022:

+  - Made boolean logic more explicit

 ## RELATED LINKS